nanoapi-io/napi/README.md

 # napi - Next-Level Visual Tooling For API Codebases

-`napi` is a versatile tool built by NanoAPI and designed to automatically refactor large microlith codebases into smaller, more manageable microservices.
+`napi` is a versatile tool built by NanoAPI and designed to automatically refactor large monolitic codebases into smaller, more manageable microservices.
 With both a powerful CLI and an intuitive UI, `napi` is compatible with all major CI/CD platforms, allowing seamless integration into your development and deployment pipelines.

 ![NanoAPI UI Overview](/media/hero-app.png)